Exponential Tail Estimates for Multitype Poisson Branching Processes and Application to Hawkes Processes: Settings

-\begin{remark} If for any $i,j\in\M$ we have that $h_{ij}(s,t)$ only depends on $t-s$ we are in the homogeneous case.
-With a slight abuse of notation, we still call $h_{ij}$ the function that satisfies If moreover one takes $h_{ij}(s,t) = h_{ij}(t-s)$ such that $h_{ij}(s,t) =0$ for $t < s$, one recovers the usual clusters of Hawkes processes, see \cite{hawkes71} and \cite{cluster74}.
-Moreover, in this case, if one omits the birth dates, one obtains an $\M$-type Galton Watson process with offspring measure $\Pois(\H)$. \end{remark}
+\begin{remark} If, for every $i,j\in\M$, the function $h_{ij}(s,t)$ depends only on $t-s$, we are in the homogeneous case.
+With a slight abuse of notation, we still call $h_{ij}$ the function that satisfies $h_{ij}(s,t) = h_{ij}(t-s), \ s,t\in\R$.
+In this case $\Vone{h_{ij}(s,\cdot)}$ does not depend on $s$ and we have $\H = (\Vone{h_{ij}})_{ij\in\M}$.
+If in addition birth dates are removed, the underlying genealogical structure is a $\Pois(\H)$-BGW tree.
+If moreover we have $h_{ij}(s) = 0$ for $s \leq 0$, then $\Pois(\h)$-clusters corresponds to the usual clusters of Hawkes processes with interaction functions $\h$, see \cite{hawkes_spectra_1971} and \cite{hawkes_cluster_1974}. \end{remark} \begin{remark} We do not require $\h(s,t) =0$ for $t\leq s$ and thus, it is possible for children to be born before their parents. \end{remark}

 Given $I\subset \R$ and a cluster $G=(a,\tp(a),\bd(a))_{a\in\A}$ we define the trace of $G$ on $I$ by